AchimA/CAD-Helper/README.md

 <img src="images/ui-panel.png" alt="User Interface" width="300"/>

 ## Functions:
-Ths extension aims to simplyfy the cleaning & restructuring of imported CAD assemblies.
-This is especially helpful for largre assemblies with hundreds of parts and many nested sub-assemblies.
+This extension aims to simplify the cleaning & restructuring of imported CAD assemblies.
+This is especially helpful for larger assemblies with hundreds of parts and many nested sub-assemblies.

-Mosts operators work on selections (either one or multiple objects within the assembly structure).
+Most operators work on selections (either one or multiple objects within the assembly structure).

 Implemented operators are:
 * **Selection Helper**
     * Select parent or child objects (with or without extending the selection)
-    * Recursivley select all child elements of the current selection
+    * Recursively select all child elements of the current selection
 * **Selection Filtering**
     * Filter the selection by their name (simple string match & RegEx)^.
     * Filter the selection by object type (EMPTY, MESH, CURVE, etc.)
-    * Filter the selection by bounding box size.Lets you specifiy a min and max size in % relative to the selected parts.
+    * Filter the selection by bounding box size.Lets you specify a min and max size in % relative to the selected parts.
     * Filter the selection by vertex count.
 * **Clean-Up**
-    * Delete one or multiple objects in the hirarchy.
+    * Delete one or multiple objects in the hierarchy.
 All the children of the selected objects are automatically reconnected to their 'grand-parents' before they are deleted.
-    * Delete all leafes empties (empties without children) below the selected objects.
+    * Delete all leaf empties (empties without children) below the selected objects.
     * Flattens the hierarchy below any selected nodes.
     * Flattens the hierarchy below any selected nodes and joins all the mesh objects.
 All modifiers are applied before joining.
     * Set the object (part) origins relative to the part geometry